 Generally, during their first year the PhD candidates will take a UTQ course, and during their second year they will create a portfolio that will be presented to the UTQ assessment committee for assessment.

 PhD candidates who are about to start teaching and who have little or no teaching experience can take the pre-BKO training.
 This course deals with basic didactic knowledge and also with important rules maintained by the UvA within education, such as those concerning assessments.

-This course is designed for PhD researchers who aspire to a career in academics, and who are in the third year of their PhD program.
+This course is designed for PhD researchers who aspire to a career in academics, and who are in the second half of the PhD trajectory.
 The course aims at preparing the participants in writing excellent postdoctoral research proposals, with specific attention to early career grants.
 An additional goal is to help the PhD researchers to shape their academic careers.